Worldmaking.xyz is a concept cabinet and a design toolkit.

 We live in a period of unprecedented multiplication and even inflation of constructed, internally coherent worlds, which pop up everywhere, from politics to video games.

 One effect of this phenomenon is that we are now asking fundamental questions, such as what consensus reality is and how to engage it.

 In the introduction to "Ways of Worldmaking", Nelson Goodman points out a crucial difference between "possible and actual" worlds, *possible* being the worlds made through fiction, storytelling or design.
-It is my belief that this difference does not apply anymore, it is impossible to establish solid boundaries between the actual and the virtual.
-The simulation has merged with the base reality.
+The question today is, is it necessary to establish solid boundaries between the actual and the virtual, and has the simulation merged with the base reality?

-This brings a sense of dread, a sense of confusion - the "great weirding".
+This question brings a sense of dread, a sense of confusion - the "great weirding".

 "Challenging the moralist’s fatalism, the player, confronting any situation, thinks that there is always something to be done.
 In the final analysis, what justifies the player’s stance is the fact that the only conceivable way to expose a black box is to play with it.
 Every great technical and scientific success consists of a black box rendered explicit." [[rene-thom-boundaries.pdf]]